tsunammis/command-asker.js/README.md

 };
 ```

-### Optional
+### Required

-You can set a question as optional, you have to specify the property "optional" with true.
+You can set a question as required, you have to specify the property "required" with true.
-if the user leaves the field empty, then it will be ignored.
+if the user specified an empty value, he will get an error.

 ```js
 var a = new CommandAsker([